Holf/AllForOne/README.md

 What does AllForOne do?
 -----------------------
-AllForOne ensures that any processes which are started by your programs will end when you program ends.
+AllForOne ensures that processes which are started by your application end when your application ends.

 Why is this useful?
 -------------------